Calonca/eserToRelaX/README.md

 ```

 ## Requirements
-You need Python 3 nad the module unidecode<br>
+You need Python 3 and the module unidecode<br>
 You can install unidecode using pip.